 Data collected will be used only to send to you e-newsletters and other occasional communications about Activate and its work, and/or to enable use of our activities or services.

 We will never sell your data.
 We may occasionally include information within our communications that highlight our fundraising activities.

-We keep a record of your service use, ticket purchases and donations for a relevant period of time in accordance with the Data Protection Act 1998, and which may be required of us by law.
+We keep a record of your service use, ticket purchases and donations for a relevant period of time in accordance with the UK GDPR regulations, and which may be required of us by law.
 At the end of this period your data will either be deleted completely or anonymised along with other data so that it can be used for analysis to better understand engagement with our activities, projects and services.